ovh/docs/pages/web/hosting/ftp_filezilla_user_guide/guide.en-sg.md

 >
 > Warning, it is not recommended to set "*chmod* 000" rights on your folders or files.
 You will no longer be able (at least via FTP) to manage this item (including as an FTP administrator).
 >
-> The same goes for "*chmod* 777" rights, because unlike the "*chmod* 000", anyone can act on the folder or file, which presents a significant security vulnerability for your hosted data.
+> Similarly, do not use "*chmod* 777", because in this case anyone can edit these folders or files.
+This results in a significant security vulnerability for your hosted data.
 >

 The first of the three *chmod* digits corresponds to the owner/administrator rights, the second to group rights (rarely used and generally set to 0) and the third to visitors to your website on your hosting.